hassio-addons/addon-tautulli/README.md

 1. Install the "Tautulli" add-on.
 1. Start the "Tautulli" add-on
 1. Check the logs of the "Tautulli" add-on to see if everything went well.
-1. Open the Tautulli website and folow the wizard to get it autorized with your Plex server.
+1. Click "OPEN WEB UI" to open the Tautulli website and folow the wizard to get it autorized with your Plex server.

 **NOTE**: Starting the add-on might take a couple of minutes (especially the first time starting the add-on).